MikeGShelby/ecommerce-app/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description and Purpose
 A back end application that can be used with an e-commerce website.
-The application uses Express.js back end functionality along with Sequalize to interact with a MySQL database.
+The application uses Express.js back end functionality along with Sequelize to interact with a MySQL database.
 The application also uses the dotenv package to store MySQL environment variables.

 ## Table of Contents
   - [Description and Purpose](#description-and-purpose)